LLaMA-Omni: Seamless Speech Interaction with Large Language Models: Related Work

 \paragraph{Simultaneous Generation} Streaming generation aims to begin producing output before the entire input is received.
 This capability is crucial for maintaining synchronization between speakers and listeners in various scenarios, such as streaming speech recognition and simultaneous interpretation.
 In the case of large language models, having a streaming speech synthesis component can significantly reduce latency between the model and its users.
-Popular streaming generation methods fall into three main categories: monotonic-attention-based methods \citep{raffel2017online}, CTC-based methods \citep{graves2006connectionist}, and Transducer-based methods \citep{graves2012sequence}.
-Monotonic-attention-based methods modify the traditional attention-based sequence-to-sequence framework \citep{bahdanau2014neural} to support streaming generation.
-These methods rely on an external module to manage the READ/WRITE policy, which can be either fixed (e.g., Wait-k \citep{ma2018stacl}) or adaptive (e.g., MMA \citep{ma2019monotonic}, EDAtt \citep{papi2022attention}, Seg2Seg \citep{zhang2024unified}).
+Popular streaming generation methods fall into three main categories: monotonic-attention-based methods~\citep{raffel2017online}, CTC-based methods~\citep{graves2006connectionist}, and Transducer-based methods~\citep{graves2012sequence}.
+Monotonic-attention-based methods modify the traditional attention-based sequence-to-sequence framework~\citep{bahdanau2014neural} to support streaming generation.
+These methods rely on an external module to manage the READ/WRITE policy, which can be either fixed (e.g., Wait-k~\citep{ma2018stacl}) or adaptive (e.g., MMA~\citep{ma2019monotonic}, EDAtt~\citep{papi2022attention}, Seg2Seg~\citep{zhang2024unified}).
 CTC-based methods add a blank symbol to the target vocabulary to represent a WAIT action.
-Streaming inference is achieved by removing adjacent repetitive tokens and blank symbols.
-To leverage the strengths of attention-based methods, CTC-based approaches often use a chunk-based non-autoregressive architecture \citep{ma2023non}, which has proven effective in simultaneous interpretation and streaming speech synthesis \citep{zhang2024streamspeech,ma2024non}.
+Streaming inference is achieved by removing adjacent repetitive tokens and blank symbols, which has proven effective in simultaneous interpretation and streaming speech synthesis~\citep{ma2023non, zhang2024streamspeech, ma2024non}.
 Transducer-based methods are designed to bridge the gap between the non-autoregressive nature of CTC-based methods and the autoregressive dependency between target tokens.
-These approaches introduce an additional predictor to capture token dependencies, and their variants have shown strong performance in simultaneous interpretation \citep{liu2021cross, tang2023hybrid}.
-More recently, researchers have begun adopting decoder-only large language models for streaming generation tasks \citep{seide2024speech,guo2024agent}, and extending them to an interruptible duplex model \citep{ma2024language}.
+These approaches introduce an additional predictor to capture token dependencies, and their variants have also shown strong performance in simultaneous interpretation~\citep{liu2021cross, tang2023hybrid} and streaming speech synthesis~\citep{chen2021speechtransducer}. \bluetext{For the streaming TTS task, many studies employ straightforward lookahead strategies built upon models like Tacotron 2~\citep{tacotron2}, such as waiting for a few future words~\citep{ma2020incremental, Stephenson2020WhatTF} or leveraging a language model to predict several future words~\citep{saeki2021incremental, saeki2021low, liu22u_interspeech}, enabling improved streaming speech synthesis. \citet{dekel2024speak} achieves streaming speech synthesis simultaneously with the output stream of LLMs by employing two cascaded streamable models that sequentially generate phonemes and speech in real-time.}